Controllability to the origin implies state-feedback stabilizability for discrete-time nonlinear systems: Main Results

+\begin{remark} Nonlinear finite-horizon model predictive control (MPC) typically assumes that the system is $N$-step controllable to the origin, and shows that the MPC-based state-feedback controller asymptotically stabilizes the origin under some conditions on the stage cost \cite{Meadows1995,Maciejowski2002}.
+Contrary, Lemma~1 assures finite-step stability.
+It is also to be noted that the controller of Lemma~1 may be of zero robustness, due to its discontinuity. \end{remark}

-Thus far, we have not assumed differentiability of $f(x,u)$ and constructed a discontinuous state feedback control law merely under the assumption of $N$-step controllability to the origin.
-Next, instead of Assumption~\ref{asm:NCO}, we assume that $f(x,u)$ is at least $C^1$, and additionally, the following two assumptions are fulfilled.
+Thus far, we have not assumed neither differentiability nor continuity of $f(x,u)$ and constructed a possibly discontinuous state feedback control law merely under the assumption of $N$-step controllability to the origin.